CottonMC/InGameDataFactory/README.md

 or `/igdf generateset <id> <set>` to generate multiple files.
 See the autocompletion for all supported generators.

+IGDF generates files in the resource pack directory.
+You can change the pack name with `/igdf changeoutputpath` and generate a pack.mcmeta for it with `/igdf packmcmeta`.

 Note: `<id>` must be an ID with the format `modname:my_thing`.

 Uses [JSON Factory](https://github.com/CottonMC/json-factory) as the